amencarini/jirhub/README.md

 }
 ```

-Use `targetBranch` if you want a default target branch other than master
+Use `targetBranch` if you want a default target branch other than master.

+Then when in a directory with the project associated to Jira, use `jirhub pr` and profit!